sovagpt/solanaacres/readme.md

 ## 🚀 What is HelloWorld?

-HelloWorld is a sophisticated AI town simulation that creates a living, breathing world of NPCs with varying levels of self-awareness.
-Inspired by "The Truman Show," some NPCs are aware they're in a simulation while others live their virtual lives unaware, creating unique and complex social dynamics.
+HelloWorld is a sophisticated AI village simulation that creates a living, breathing world of NPCs with varying levels of self-awareness.
+Inspired by "The Truman Show," some NPCs are aware they're in a simulation while one live their virtual lives unaware, creating unique and complex social dynamics.

 ### Key Features